rslater12/Node-MYSQL-XUMM-2FA/README.md

 npm install

-** NOTE ** Edit the /config/database.js using your settings to connect on you mysql.
+** NOTE ** Edit the /config/database.js using your settings to connect to your mysql.

 'host':'localhost', 'user':'root', 'password':''